DRted2099/Project-01/README.md

-# Simulation of a manufactruring line
+# Simulation of manufactruring lines

 This is simulation was run on MATLAB.